-At Dentsu Inc., employees who have personally experienced mental health challenges within the group, their supporters, and those studying psychology at universities or other institutions came together voluntarily.
-This led to the launch of the " Dentsu Mental Health Lab" in 2021.
+At Dentsu Inc., employees who have personally experienced mental health challenges within the Group, supporters, and those studying psychology at universities or other institutions came together voluntarily.
+This led to the launch of the " Dentsu Mental Health Lab " in 2021.

-In this series, members of the Dentsu Inc. Mental Health Lab share insights gained through lab activities about the mental health landscape and initiatives within our company.
+In this series, members of the Dentsu Inc. Mental Health Lab share insights gained through lab activities about the current mental health landscape and our company's initiatives.

-This time, Nao Takemoto, a Lab member, shares how the Dentsu Inc. Mental Health Lab was established—reflecting on the catalyst and background—while highlighting key concepts and points we prioritize in its operation.
-We also delve deeper into the "Mental Health Café," an initiative run together with those who have experienced mental health challenges, and provide an overview of actual activities.
+This time, Nao Takemoto, a Lab member, shares how the Dentsu Inc. Mental Health Lab was established—reflecting on the catalyst and background—along with key concepts and points we prioritize in its operation.
+We also delve deeper into the "Mental Health Café," an initiative run collaboratively with those who have experienced mental health challenges, and provide insights into its actual implementation.

 Background and Motivation Behind the Creation of Dentsu Inc. Mental Health Lab